 How effective is it?

-Latex diaphragm (caps) are 92–96% effective if used correctly.
+Diaphragms and caps are 92-96 per cent effective when used with spermicide.
 Between four and eight women in 100 will get pregnant in a year.
-Silicone diaphragm (caps) are less effective.

 How does it work?